apache/echarts-doc/en/option/partial/line-style.md

 ${name}line color.{{ if: ${useColorPalatte} }} get color from [option.color palette](~color) by default{{/if}}

 {{ if: ${hasCallback} }}
 Support the use of callback functions.
-Callback function takes the following forms：
+Callback function takes the following forms:
 ```js
 (params: Object) => Color
 ```